• Skip to primary navigation

 Primary City and County of Residence and Work:

-Major Fields of Work: Government (elected member, Nevada Assembly), Politics (suffrage leader)
+Major Fields of Work: Government (elected member, Nevada Assembly), politics (suffrage leader)

-Other Role Identities: Wife, Mother, Clubwoman
+Other Role Identities: Wife, mother, clubwoman

 On July 27, 1857, a daughter, Sadie, was born to Charles A. and Miriam Dotson in Iowa.
 Whether Sadie was an only child or one of many is unknown.
 Also unknown are any facts about her childhood.
 We do know that at some point she grew up, married Horton Hurst and continued to live in Iowa.
-At the age of twenty-eight, Sadie gave birth to her first son, Glenn, and two years later to her second son, Dale.
+At the age of 28, Sadie gave birth to her first son, Glenn, and two years later to her second son, Dale.
 When her husband passed away (year unknown), Sadie continued to live in Iowa with Glenn and Dale who had developed an interest in theatrical enterprises.
 It appears that it was those interests which brought them to Reno in the early 1900s.

-Sadie was an extremely busy “clubwoman.”
-She served as president of the Washoe County Equal Franchise Society in 1914, and proved to be an active force in founding new societies in Sparks, Verdi and Wadsworth.
+Sadie was an extremely busy clubwoman.
+She served as president of the Washoe County Equal Franchise Society in 1914 and proved to be an active force in founding new societies in Sparks, Verdi and Wadsworth.

 In April 1916, the Sparks Tribune refers to a meeting held at the home of Sadie D. Hurst, president of the Women’s Citizen Club.
 It was an informal meeting with Miss Elizabeth Hauser and Miss Walker who were representing Mrs. Carrie Chapman Catt, president of the National Women’s Suffrage Association.
-They spoke on non-partisan methods of the National Society and on the great progress of equal suffrage throughout the world.
+They spoke on non-partisan methods of the National Society and on the great progress of equal suffrage throughout the world.In October 1916 Sadie joined the newly organized Women’s Republican Committee of Washoe County.
+That same month, Sadie was elected to be one of the alternate delegates that the Twentieth Century Club was sending to the annual meeting of the Nevada Federation of Women’s Clubs in Goldfield, Nevada.

 She did decide to run for the Assembly as a Washoe County candidate and the next information was a public endorsement for Mrs. Hurst.
 The resolution by the Women’s Citizen Club read as follows: “Whereas, Mrs. Hurst has always given strong adherence to all moral issues and has a broad knowledge of the state’s needs as a successful club leader, we, the members of the Women’s Citizen Club, hereby endorse her candidacy for the Assembly and recommend her to the voters of Washoe County as worthy of the most able support.”